rrruko/plutus-apps/doc/adr/0004-pab-indexing-solution-integration.rst

 Cons:

-- As fast as the slowest indexing solution
+- As fast as the slowest indexing component
 - Tight coupling between the indexing components meaning that if the Contract only uses chain-index requests without using requests from other indexing components, the chain-index will still have to wait for all other components to be in sync with each other

 Add indexing specific functions in the Contract API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this scenario, we would need to split Contract API requests which interact with an external indexing solution to the ones that use the PAB.
+In this scenario, we would need to split Contract API requests which interact with an external indexing component to the ones that use the PAB.
 Currently, we have `awaitTxConfirmed` which uses the indexed information in the PAB to wait for a transaction status to change to `Confirmed`.
-On top of that, we can have `awaitTxIndexed` or `awaitTxOutIndexed` which will wait for the information to be indexed in the external indexing solution.
+On top of that, we can have `awaitTxIndexed` or `awaitTxOutIndexed` which will wait for the information to be indexed in the external indexing component.

 Pros: